Yakuza: Like a Dragon: Reception

-Yakuza: Like a Dragon received "generally favorable reviews", according to Metacritic.
+Yakuza: Like a Dragon received "generally favorable reviews", according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 91% of critics.
 Critics praised the game's new take on the Yakuza series alongside the characters, but criticized the turn-based battles as being repetitive towards the end of the game.

 In a positive review for Game Informer, Jeff Cork praised the new protagonist, writing, "Without the weight of half a dozen or so games and their associated histories on his shoulders, Kasuga is a blank slate for this new Yokohama adventure.
 Kasuga certainly has goals and motivations... but the fact that he's such a small figure in this world creates an exhilarating feeling of freedom".
 Cork also enjoyed the game's job system saying that it "holds a satisfying amount of depth" and allows for unique party combinations.

 Jordan Devore of Destructoid disliked the long animations in combat, "Early on, I had a fun enough time watching these chaotic and slightly out-of-control scenes unfold.
 They didn't drag on.
 But at a certain point, I got so sick of waiting for Ichiban and co. to run up and actually perform their attacks".
 Additionally, Devore wrote that, "Put another way, Like a Dragons turn-based combat is fine, but fine can only go so far when hours-long brick walls force you to stop and grind for XP so you can stand a reasonable chance against beefy boss encounters."

 Yahtzee Croshaw of The Escapist called Yakuza: Like a Dragon the third best game of 2020, praising it for turning around the Yakuza franchise "with its fun characters and greater lean into the inherent silliness of the franchise."
 In his review of the game he commended it for how "a likeable protagonist and a bit more of a lean into the usual wackiness it has successfully charmed the nurses into keeping the life support machine plugged in.
 Every Yakuza game is basically a loose box of disconnected toys, but for the record, this is a particularly nice box with some choice toys.
 Like, Legos and Masters of the Universe."